openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 A special, built-in, and somewhat generic platform type that will signal about the presence of an underlying infrastructure platform without platform-specific details will help to reduce the number of changes across OCP repositories and simplify the initial integration work for non-Red Hat contributors.
-Such a new ability will allow smaller / regional cloud providers to build and test their integration with the OpenShift with considerably less effort.
+Such a new ability will allow smaller / regional cloud providers to build and test their integration with OpenShift with considerably less effort.

 Additionally, there are difficulties that are present today due to having a predefined list of platforms.